gulfiliz/gulfiliz.github.io/_posts/2025-08-08-general-relativity.md

 Special relativity is incomplete.

-It describes physics in inertial frames — frames moving at constant velocity.
+It describes physics in inertial frames, frames moving at constant velocity.
 It says nothing about accelerated frames.
 It says nothing about gravity.